 Furthermore, if you think about it, it is oftentimes a prominent color inside of restaurants – especially fast food.
 Interestingly enough, it’s because red has that stimulating effect of raising blood pressure, which relates to metabolism, and makes people hungry!

 While utilizing the color red may mean one thing for one business, it can be seen in a whole different way for a different business.
 Take a look at these well-known red logos:

+Want your branding to tell the story of your company?
 Our team at Artitudes has vast experience with logo design and branding.
 Contact us today!

 If you’d like to read more about color psychology, read our blogs about the color green, blue, yellow, purple, orange, black and white, pink, brown, gray, multicolored, and March Madness by team colors.
 Look for more color psychology blogs coming soon.